 The BRC is proposing that the total amount of business rates should be reduced, business rates should flex with overall economic performance, as other taxes do, business rates should be shared equitably across the economy, and the system should have positive incentives to encourage energy efficiency.

 Helen Dickinson, director general of the BRC said: "It is no longer an option to say that fundamental reform is too difficult or complicated – that particular ship has sailed.
 The challenge for politicians is to show us all how they are going to embrace the task of reform and deliver, with us, a system that is fit for the 21st century."

 Nick de Bois, Conservative MP for Enfield North and a member of the All Party Retail Group, said: "The present business rates system is archaic and flawed.
 Often business rates exceed rents and are not linked to business performance.
-The government has eased rates for many small businesses but these measures are only temporary fixes.
+The government has eased rates for many small business but these measures are only temporary fixes.
 We need structural reform."